YongoDavid/Demo-2024-Feb/README.md

 also got my updates here i am going to atarting adding dates to my updates just incase i need to come back to something and need to remember the days i updated

 3-feb
-its a new day lets get more work done and figure out the signup and loggin UI issue with myy e-commerce site
+its a new day lets get more work done and figure out the signup and loggin UI issue with my e-commerce site login and signup still not working on UI only through API tesing from API, will just leave it that way and come back to it